- 01. Why Should You Eat Before Boxing?

 Training for English boxing, Thai boxing or Kickboxing should not be done on an empty stomach!

-Not eating before a boxing class or competition can result in loss of energy, limiting the boxer’s performance and increasing his recovery time and the risk of injury.
+Not eating before boxing classes or competition can result in loss of energy, limiting the boxer's performance and increasing his recovery time and the risk of injury.

 As with all combat sports, boxing, when practised regularly, requires a special diet.
 It is not a question of following just any diet to lose weight or gain muscles, it is rather a re-balancing of the foods you eat to achieve a healthy and balanced diet.
 Boxers need more nutrients to get the energy they need during training and to help their body build muscles and recover faster.

 - Provide enough nutrients to promote weight gain and muscle building

 - Below in fat, so you don't strain the body during digestion

 A boxer's eating habits must adapt to their training.
 They must eat more, without eating too much.
 It can be difficult to know how to balance each meal to avoid being hungry, but at the same time to not feel too heavy afterwards and suffer during training.

 When Should You Eat to be in Top Form During Training?

 Knowing when to eat is as important for a boxer as knowing what to eat!

 Everyone knows that athletes must eat healthy by avoiding fast food and saturated fats, eating raw vegetables and fruits, and prioritizing a low-calorie diet.